 Prompt treatment is required if your dog eats hot cross buns.

 Dog owners who suspect that their pet has eaten dried fruit or grapes should not wait for any symptoms or signs to appear before contacting the veterinarian immediately.
 Treatment needs to be administered straight away before the toxins in the fruit can be digested.
 Your Vet will possibly induce vomiting and probably prescribe charcoal tablets.
 However, if symptoms have developed, your dog may need to be placed on a drip and monitored at the surgery.
 As a rule, symptoms will begin to display between 6 to 24 hours after the dog has eaten any dried fruits.
-However, in some cases, the problems might not take effect for several days, which means that kidney failure is a real issue in more serious cases.
+However, in some cases, the problems might not take effect for several days, which means kidney failure is a real issue in more serious cases.

 Enjoy Easter time with your dog.

 Don’t think you’re kind by sharing your Hot Cross buns or chocolate Easter Eggs with your pet.
 It’s not worth the risk of losing them– instead, treat them to a pet-friendly alternative that they will enjoy just as much.
 Otherwise, you might be in line for a costly Easter holiday.